IQTLabs/voices/reading.md

 room.
 Various types of distractor noise (TV, music, or babble) were simultaneously played with clean speech.
 Audio was recorded at a distance using twelve microphones strategically placed throughout the room.
-To imitate human behavior during conversation, the foreground speaker used a motorized platform to rotated over a range of angles during recordings.
+To imitate human behavior during conversation, the foreground speaker used a motorized platform, rotating over a range of angles during recordings.

 ### Data format